Naosekpam/EMBiL-English-Manipuri-Benchmark-for-scene-text-detection-and-language-identification/README.md

 # EMBiL-Dataset
-A curated bi-lingual scene text detection and language identification benchmark dataset, EMBiL, comprises English and Manipuri texts embedded in the scene images.
-The paper is accepted at CAIP ' 23 to be held at Limassol Cyprus in the month of September.
+A curated bi-lingual scene text detection and language identification benchmark dataset, EMBiL, comprises English and Manipuri (Meitei Mayek / Meetei Mayek) texts embedded in the scene images.
+The paper is accepted at CAIP ' 23, to be held at Limassol, Cyprus, in September.

 The Manipuri language (called "Meetei Mayek") is one of India's scheduled recognized languages.
 Statistically, this language is used by only 0.15% (3.6 million out of 1.4 billion) of the country's (India) total demography.